devsecopsgirl/internship-appsecco/docs/dast.md

 ```
 ### ECR

 Amazon Elastic Container Registry (ECR) is a fully-managed Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images.
-Amazon ECR eliminates the need to operate your own container repositories or worry about scaling the underlying infrastructure.
-Amazon ECR hosts your images in a highly available and scalable architecture, allowing you to reliably deploy containers for your applications.
+Amazon ECR eliminates the need to operate our container repositories or worry about scaling the underlying infrastructure.
+Amazon ECR hosts our images in a highly available and scalable architecture, allowing us to reliably deploy containers for our applications.

 #### Creating an ECR Repository

+To Create the ECR Repository I followed the below steps:

-* Open the Amazon ECR console
+* I opened the Amazon ECR console
-* In the navigation pane, choose Repositories.
+* In the navigation pane, choose `Repositories`
-* On the Repositories page, choose Create repository.
+* On the Repositories page, choose `Create repository`
-* Repository name, enter a unique name for your repository.
+* In `Repository name`, enter a unique name for repository
-* For Tag immutability, choose the tag mutability setting for the repository.
-Repositories configured with immutable tags will prevent image tags from being overwritten.
+* For `Tag immutability`, I choose the tag mutability setting for the repository.
+Repositories configured with immutable tags will prevent image tags from being overwritten
-* For Scan on push, choose the image scanning setting for the repository.
-Repositories configured to scan on push will start an image scan whenever an image is pushed, otherwise image scans need to be started manually.
+* For `Scan on push`,I choose the image scanning setting for the repository.
+Repositories configured to scan on push will start an image scan whenever an image is pushed, otherwise image scans need to be started manually
-* For KMS encryption, choose whether to enable encryption of the images in the repository using AWS Key Management Service.
+* For `KMS encryption`, I choose to enable encryption of the images in the repository using AWS Key Management Service

 #### Deleting an ECR repository

-To delete a repository
+To delete a an ECR repository I followed the below steps:

-* Open the Amazon ECR console.
+* I opened the Amazon ECR console

-* From the navigation bar, choose the Region that contains the repository to delete.

-* In the navigation pane, choose Repositories.
+* In the navigation pane, I choose `Repositories`

-* On the Repositories page, select the repository to delete and choose Delete.
+* On the Repositories page, I selected the repository to delete and choose `Delete`

-* In the Delete repository_name window, verify that the selected repositories should be deleted and choose Delete.
+* In the Delete repository_name window, I verified that the selected repositories to be deleted and choose `Delete` option.

 #### Pushing an ECR Repository